 Visit at least one of the amazing city parks

 Paris has many gorgeous city parks: Jardin des Tuileries, Jardin des Plantes, Le Jardin du Luxembourg, just to name a few.
 All parks are free to enter and every park has its own characteristic.
 If you need a break from city life, strolling around the beautiful gardens is definitely one of the best things to do in Paris.

 Get lost on the buzzing streets of Montmartre

-Montmartre is one of the most charming and romantic district of Paris.
-The area is full of cute narrow alleys, talented street artists and amazing cafes and restaurants.
+Montmartre is one of the most charming and romantic districts of Paris.
+The area is full of cute narrow alleys, talented street artists, and amazing cafes and restaurants.
 I was absolutely obsessed with Montmartre, it has such a strong Parisian vibe!

 Shop til you drop on Champs-Elysées

-The avenue is 2 km long and it runs from the Place de La Concorde to the majestic Arc de Triomphe.
-Don’t worry if you don’t have a fortune to spend!
-It’s still an amazing place for window-shopping and admiring the architecture.
+The avenue is 2 km (1.2 miles) long and it runs from the Place de la Concorde to the majestic Arc de Triomphe.
+Don’t worry if you don’t have the fortune to spend, it’s still an amazing place for window-shopping and admiring the architecture.

 Eat as many Parisian sweets as you can

 Croissants, pain au chocolate, crepes, macarons, madeleines..
 Do I have to continue or are you just as hungry as I am now?
-Ditch your diet for a few days while you are in Paris because you have to try these Parisian sweets!
-There are countless cute cafes around the city with many different desserts to try out.
-Try to visit as many as you can, you won’t regret it!
+Ditch your diet for a few days while you are in Paris because these Parisian sweets are to die for!
+There are countless cute cafes around the city with many different desserts to try.